 Palestinian Refugees are a continuous transgression for humanity.
-For more than sixty years, our leaderships, governments, aid organizations, peace, and political activists and organizations rushed to try to find a solution for these people and often if not always soliciting on their accounts.
+For more than sixty years, our leaderships, governments, aid organizations, peace political activists, and organizations rushed to find a solution for these people and often, if not always, soliciting on their accounts.
 Each is prospering on his way ………on the back and lives of these people.

 I look into those faces and observe their thrash about refreshing that memory for what once was a dream of a home, of a homeland.

-Besieged to remember a name of a city or a town or a neighboring village.
-An older generation of traumatized and shattered down dreams and constant nightmares of a nonending wretchedness.
-A younger generation who scarcely apprehend that a Palestine exists … knowing only the despondent HERE they live in.
-In a situation likely portrayed as something coming from a dusk division of an ancient past, where the sixty years never moved.
+They are besieged to remember a name of a city or a town or a neighboring village.
+An older generation of traumatized and shattered-down dreams and constant nightmares of nonending wretchedness.
+A younger generation scarcely apprehend that a Palestine exists … knowing only the despondent HERE they live in.
+In a situation they were likely portrayed as something coming from a dusk division of an ancient past, where the sixty years never moved.

-Memories of a past erased with an unfortunate reality existed for a little survival for instances.
+Memories of a past erased with an unfortunate reality existed for a bit of survival, for instance.
 Memories of a nation that would rather not exist …